Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But underneath the massive fountain is... something else: a huge space that successively housed a series of underground hangars for maintenance vehicles, a bus depot, and eventually, a private parking lot.

-Initially, the Place de la Bourse, which is what the square itself is called, was designed to showcase an equestrian statue of Louis XV, but the statue was brought down − as was royalty − by the French Revolution; Louis was replaced by a Freedom Tree, and eventually by a fountain, and then a second fountain, which is the one that stands there today, representing the daughters of Zeus.
+Initially, the Place de la Bourse, which is what the square itself is called, was designed to showcase an equestrian statue of Louis XV, but the statue was brought down − as was royalty − by the French Revolution; Louis was replaced by a Freedom Tree, which was replaced by a fountain, and then a second fountain, the one that stands there today, representing the daughters of Zeus.

 This is the bridge Napoleon built... sort of.